acceleratescience/acceleratescience.github.io/_events/ai-clinic-slots-online-7.md

 The clinic is open at any time for support so if you want to get in touch before your session or to book an earlier time, please email accelerate-mle@cst.cam.ac.uk.

-Bookable slots will be available soon.
+Bookable slots are available [here.](https://www.training.cam.ac.uk/apsci/event/5598182)